Sign-up for the latest Lookout news and threat research

 Hank Schless 00:08

 All right, everybody.
-Welcome to the lookout podcast.
-I'm your host, Hank Schluss.
+Welcome to the Lookout podcast.
+I'm your host, Hank Schless.
 And today, we have a very global presence with us.
-We've got Victoria Mosby joining us from Washington, DC, and your own wide open, joining us from the Netherlands.
-So Victoria is one of our mobile experts who focuses on working with US federal organizations, whereas your own is a security consultant who has more than 15 years of experience between network and mobile security.
-So I'm really excited to have you guys on here really excited for your perspective.
+We've got Victoria Mosby joining us from Washington, DC, and Jeroen Wijdogen, joining us from the Netherlands.
+So Victoria is one of our mobile experts who focuses on working with U.S. federal organizations, whereas Jeroen is a security consultant who has more than 15 years of experience between network and mobile security.
+So I'm really excited to have you guys on here, really excited for your perspective.
 Thank you very much for joining us.

 Thanks for having us.